If you have started running—particularly if you’re training for a race—you may have heard the phrase “running base” or “building up my base.”

 You have to work your fast-twitch muscles in order to increase their endurance, and the same goes for your brain.
-When you first get into running, even doing a mile may seem mentally exhausting.
-But as you build the base, it will become much easier mentally.
+When you first get into running, even doing a mile may seem exhausting.
+But as you build your base, it will become much easier, physically and mentally.

 Create a Tireless State Mentally

 Finally, Lydiard believed in trying to create a “tireless state.”
-This just means that your body is used to running so that you don’t really experience fatigue anymore.
+This just means that your body is used to running, so you don’t really experience fatigue anymore.
 Since mental fatigue is what causes people to not be able to run farther (not physical attributes), this is important.

 The more you do something, the more it becomes old-hat.
 It is easier to tell yourself to run 10 miles when you’ve been regularly running.
 While the run might not be easy per se, you know you can do it because you’ve done it before.